 Why travel with Untamed Borders?

 Fair enough, why us?
 We are part of a small but growing group of travel companies that are truly dedicated to the place they are taking people to.
-For many of the regions we guide we do not pass on our bookings to a local tourism agency, for the simple fact is that no such agencies exist.
-In regions where there is tourism infrastructure we work with small organisations or private guides.
+For many of the regions we guide in we do not pass on our bookings to a local tourism agency, for the simple fact is that no such agencies exist.
+In regions where there is tourism infrastructure, we work with small organisations or private guides.
 We do not run the same trip numerous times a year.
 We, the owners, run the itineraries that we have designed.
 Between us, we have years of experience as tour leaders in these areas.
-We take small groups of people (maximum size of 12 in Pakistan, 9 in Afghanistan, 5 in Chechnya and 3 in Mogadishu) which allow us to visit areas and interact with people without being too disruptive to the places we visit.
+We take small groups of people (maximum size of 10 in Pakistan, 8 in Afghanistan, 8 in Chechnya and 3 in Mogadishu forexample) which allow us to visit areas and interact with people without being too disruptive to the places we visit.
 It also allows us to go to areas of Afghanistan where nobody else goes and with 2 tour leaders on all our fixed trips we offer an unbeatable amount of flexibility.

 Isn’t Pakistan dangerous?